WebCivics/PermissiveCommonsOntologiesDocs/README.md

 This documentation project / site is located on GitHub.
 It is intended to support the ontology works located in the [webcivics/ontologies](https://github.com/WebCivics/ontologies/tree/2023) folder progressing the [2023](https://github.com/WebCivics/ontologies/tree/2023) branch, whilst also - planned to lead to a seperate permissive commons code library, in future.

 NOTES
-- [[Documentation Method]]: Provides general information about how this work is being produced an published online.
+- [[DocumentationMethod]]: Provides general information about how this work is being produced an published online.
-- [[Work in Progress]]: provides some information about what is currently sought to be done.
+- [[WorkInProgress]]: provides some information about what is currently sought to be done.

 ### Licensing Notes